sazr/crowdsource-housing-reform/README.md

 - Use a better suited medium rather than github
 - As of 24/10/2022 these policies have been created in a realpolitik manor with policies that use carrots rather than sticks.
 The reason for this is past Australian government reluctance to intervene in the property market for fear of affecting the property investors.
 - If you see *TODO* that means that section has yet to be implemented.
 Feel free to take over and contribute.
+- If you see *META* that means there is some pertinent information related to the building of the proposal itself rather than the proposal details/outcomes/etc.